Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Analysis at exactly zero energy

-The term $\triangle_{g_0}^{-1} f$ is understood from step (I) and fully polyhomogeneous.
-Likewise, from step (I), $w=\smash{\triangle_{g_0}^{-1} Lu}$ is partially polyhomogeneous, but because $L$ is faster decaying than $\triangle_{g_0}$, the composition $w$ will be faster decaying than $u$.
+is partially polyhomogeneous, but because $L$ is faster decaying than $\triangle_{g_0}$, the composition $w$ will be faster decaying than $u$.
 This applies also to the symbolic errors involved, so, in $w$, the symbolic error kicks in at some order $\geq \alpha+1$.
 But then \cref{eq:induc} implies that the symbolic error in $u$ only kicks in at order $\geq \alpha+1$ as well, at least one order higher than we started out assuming.
 A straightforward inductive argument then allows us to take $\alpha\to\infty$ and therefore conclude full polyhomogeneity. \end{enumerate}

 Part of Price's law states that gravitational radiation from spherically symmetric black holes radiates away at a rate which depends on the angular pattern according to which the radiation is distributed.
 Monopole (i.e.\ spherically symmetric) radiation radiates away more slowly than dipole radiation, dipole radiation radiates away more slowly than quadropole radiation, and so on.
 As a leading order asymptotic, it is known, from Hintz \cite{HintzPrice}, that Price's law applies to radiation on any asymptotically sub-extremal Kerr background.
-However, it is now to be expected that e.g.\ dipole radiation includes a quadropole component which decays more slowly than pure quadropole radiation, and moreover that the index sets describing the long-time asymptotic profile are expected to be more complicated than in the spherically symmetric case.
+However, it is to be expected in this context that e.g.\ dipole radiation includes a quadropole component which decays more slowly than pure quadropole radiation, and moreover that the index sets describing the long-time asymptotic profile are more complicated than in the spherically symmetric case.
 These subleading effects are not studied in \cite{HintzPrice}.
 We would like to investigate these delicate effects, which depend on the fact that Kerr is only axially symmetric.
 This requires the multipole expansions whose systematic discussion we have included here.